textpattern/textpattern.github.io/administration/preferences-panel.md

 ##### Show comment count in feeds? {#show_comment_count_in_feeds}

-When set to “Yes”, this setting will append the number of comments to your article titles in your XML feeds.
+When set to "Yes", this setting will append the number of comments to your article titles in your XML feeds.

 ##### Include email in Atom feeds? {#include_email_in_atom_feeds}